canimus/pvhtc/docs/index.md

 - [ ] Verify errors during registration process
 - [ ] New address

+## Assumptions

+I decided to focus my submission in the main test scenario for account creation.
+I assume that the idea of using an external email system, and the concept of E2E validation was the priority.

-## Comments
+## Contribution

-I put focus in creating the main scenario for account creation using external valid emails, and based on the conversation about the current challenges of the team regarding the validation of styles, or the use of `machine learning` in different areas of the test automation scope.
+Base on our conversation about the current challenges of the team regarding the validation of styles, or the use of `machine learning` in different areas of the test automation scope, I incorporated __2 features__ one that makes use of a simple computation for image comparisson, and the other one that uses OCR for retrieving email addresses from an image.

+Overall, I enjoyed the challenge and I hope that the implementation meets your assessment criteria.